hpc-carpentry/hpc-chapel/_episodes/12-fire-forget-tasks.md

 >
 > Now submit your job asking for different amount of resources, and use system tools such as `top`or `ps` to monitor the execution of the code.
 >> ## Key idea
->> To maximize performance, start as many tasks as cores are avaialble
+>> To maximise performance, start as many tasks as cores are available
 >{:.solution}
 {:.challenge}

 A slightly more structured way to start concurrent tasks in Chapel is by using the `cobegin`statement.
 Here you can start a block of concurrent tasks, one for each statement inside the curly brackets.
-The main difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned tasks are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all tasks are done.
+The main difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned tasks are synchronised at the end of the statement, i.e. the main thread won't continue its execution until all tasks are done.

 ~~~
 var x=0;